 Twilio SMS and MMS messages, including message bodies and records, are kept in Twilio's cloud storage until a customer requests them be removed.
 Customers can request messages to be deleted at any time via an HTTP DELETE request.

-Starting October 14, the Message Logs in the Twilio Console and the Messages API Resource will display message records for up to 13 months after the message is created.
-With the exception of Twilio Programmable Chat and Conversations, this new data access policy will apply to all Messaging Channels - SMS, MMS, WhatsApp, etc.
+The Message Logs in the Twilio Console and the Messages API Resource display message records for up to 13 months (400 days) after the message is created, by default.
+With the exception of Twilio Programmable Chat and Conversations, this data access policy applies to all Messaging Channels - SMS, MMS, WhatsApp, etc.

-Message records older than 13 months will not be deleted from Twilio – all the data other than media attachments will remain accessible indefinitely through the new Bulk Export API (Beta released in April 2020) or from the Twilio Console under Programmable Messaging / Settings / Archives.
+Message records older than 13 months are not deleted from Twilio by default – all the data other than media attachments will remain accessible indefinitely through the Bulk Export API or from the Twilio Console under Programmable Messaging / Settings / Archives.

-Message media objects (e.g. MMS attachments) older than 13 months will be permanently deleted, starting October 14.
+Message media objects (e.g. MMS attachments) older than 13 months are permanently deleted.